-Chassis is a French term and was initially used to denote the frame parts or Basic Structure of the vehicle.
-It is the back bone of the vehicle.
-A vehicle with out body is called Chassis.
-The components of the vehicle like Power plant, Transmission System, Axles, Wheels and Tyres, Suspension, Controlling Systems like Braking, Steering etc., and also electrical system parts are mounted on the Chassis frame.
-It is the main mounting for all the components including the body.
-So it is also called as Carrying Unit.
+Chassis is a French term and was initially used to denote the chassis frame parts or basic structure of the vehicle.
+It is the backbone of the vehicle.
+A vehicle without a body is called Chassis.
+The components of the vehicle, like the power plant, transmission system, axles, wheels and tires, suspension, controlling systems like braking, steering, etc., and also electrical system parts are mounted on the Chassis frame.
+It is the main mounting for all the components, including the body.
+So it is also called a Carrying Unit.

 The following main components of the Chassis are:

-Frame: it is made up of long two members called side members riveted together with the help of number of cross members.
+Frame: it is made up of long two members called “side members” riveted together with the help of a number of cross members.

 Engine or Power plant: It provides the source of power

 Clutch: It connects and disconnects the power from the engine flywheel to the transmission system.